Alan-Miller/http-mini/README.md

 ### Instructions

 * In the `services` folder, create a file called `patchMinions.js`.
 Create and export a service function.
   * Each army has a shortname in the API database (e.g., "undead", "barbarian", "goblin"), and each minion of each army has an ID.
-Pass a `shortname` parameter and an `id` parameter into our service.
+Pass a `shortname` parameter and an `id` parameter into our service function.
   * Use `axios.patch`.
   * If you wanted to transform the second minion of the barbarian army, the URL would be `/barbarian/minions/2`.
 However, we need to create a dynamic URL here that will be based on the `shortname` and `id` arguments that are passed in.
 Using your JavaScript knowhow, put together a URL using both strings and variables so that it will be dynamic.
     <details>